fieldtrip/website/tutorial/ica_artifact_cleaning.md

 {% include image src="/assets/img/tutorial/ica_artifact_cleaning/figure2.png" width="600" %}

 All the way at the end of the recording something weird is happening: the CTF acquisition software writes data in blocks of 10 seconds.
-If the acquisition is ended prior to the last block being complete (whichis always the case), the remainder of that block will be written to disk as all zeros.
+If the acquisition is ended prior to the last block being complete (which is always the case), the remainder of that block will be written to disk as all zeros.
 Hence you should mark the last section of the data as an artifact.

 In channel MLT024 (and simultaneously at some others) you can observe so-called SQUID jumps.
 These are the consequence of a hardware instability in the SQUID, causing a large change of one flux quantum in the signal.
 These show up as large jumps.
 Identify each of the jumps in MLT024 and mark it as an artifact.